North and South Korean Leaders Meet for 2nd Time in Demilitarized Zone

-The leaders of North and South Korea met Saturday for a second time, South Korea’s presidency announced.
+The leaders of North and South Korea held a surprise meeting Saturday, their second in a month, two days after President Donald Trump abruptly canceled a summit meeting with North Korean leader Kim Jong Un.

-North Korean leader Kim Jong Un and South Korean President Moon Jae-in held a surprise meeting at the Demilitarized Zone, the South Korean presidency said in a statement.
+Kim and South Korean President Moon Jae-in met for two hours at the Demilitarized Zone, the South Korean presidency said in a statement.

-The two leaders “exchanged their opinions” on among other things successfully carrying out a future US-North Korea summit, according to the statement.
-President Donald Trump canceled a June 12 summit with Kim this week, then told reporters Friday he’s still open to a meeting.
+The two “exchanged their opinions” on among other things successfully carrying out a future US-North Korea summit, according to the statement.
+On Thursday, Trump called off a June 12 summit with Kim in Singapore but then told reporters Friday he’s still open to a conference.

+Moon will announce the result of his meeting with Kim on Sunday morning local time, the South Korean statement said.

+In a tweet Friday, Trump maintained “very productive talks” were continuing on the North Korean summit.

 Previous meeting

-Saturday’s meeting at the DMZ follows a daylong summit last month in which Moon and Kim embraced, planted a tree and talked alone for more than 30 minutes.
-In that meeting, they also signed a declaration that commits the two countries to denuclearization and talks to bring a formal end to the 65-year-old conflict.
-It was the first meeting between leaders of the two countries in 10 years.
+Saturday’s meeting at the DMZ followed a daylong summit last month in which Moon and Kim embraced, planted a tree and talked alone for more than 30 minutes.
+In April, the leaders also signed a declaration that commits the two countries to denuclearization and talks to bring a formal end to the 65-year-old conflict.
+It was the first time leaders from the two countries had met in 10 years.

-In separate speeches, Kim and Moon promised a new era.
+In separate speeches last month, Kim and Moon promised a new era.
 Addressing the world’s media live on television for the first time, Kim said the Koreas “will be reunited as one country.”
 Moon said: “There will not be any more war on the Korean Peninsula.”

 A final peace deal for the two Koreas must also involve China and the United States, both of whom were participants in the original conflict that began in 1950 when the North invaded the South.
 An armistice was signed in 1953, but no formal peace treaty was ever concluded, and technically, the peninsula remains at war.